larvalabs/pullup/README.md

 Summary:
 - Fork and set up project for development (see below)
 - Add a feature, fix a bug, improve the design, etc.
-- Add your GitHub username to the [authorized users list](https://github.com/larvalabs/pullup/blob/master/config/userlist.js).
 - Submit a pull request!
-When we merge, you'll be allowed to log in.
+When we merge your changes, you'll be allowed to log in.
+We use the github API to track contributors, who get exclusive access.

 Development Setup
 ---------------